OTCExchange/OTCE-COINDEX/README.md

 # OTC Coindex V2 - Https://trade.otcexchange.net

 OTC Coindex V2 is an premium web application, which allows your visitors to track the latest Crypto trends, view information, live streaming quotes and interactive historical charts and analysis for more than 2,300 cryptocurrencies and monitor all markets streaming in real time.
+New features in Coindex V2:

+• Live streaming trading data from 20+ crypto curency markets
+• Live streaming crypto news from around the globe (1350+ social & online sources)
+• Trade data by individual trading tiers
+• And much much more!

 With Coindex V2 you can identify promising and trending cryptocurrencies.
 The following data fields are available for each altcoin:

 • Hourly, Daily and Weekly Price and % Change
 • 24 hour Price, % Change, Trade Volume in currency and coins
 • Open, High, Low and Last Trade Price
 • Market Capitalization
 • Circulating and Total Supply

 # OTC COINDEX V2 FEATURES